Preparing for your stay at The Bays

-Ambulance cover is an aspect of your health insurance that varies from fund to fund.
+Ambulance cover is an aspect of your health insurance that varies for each person.
 We recommend you check this prior to coming into hospital.
 Many funds restrict ambulance cover for non-urgent transportation (such as transportation home or to another healthcare provider).
-If an ambulance is required and you are not covered, fees will apply.
+If an ambulance is required, and you are not covered, fees will apply.

 We advise that you join Ambulance Victoria to and ensure you have cover for emergency situations.

 During your stay you may need to have tests to give your doctor more information, or to help monitor your progress.
 The Bays engages the following local service providers for pathology, imaging (such as x-rays) and medications (given on discarge, or for pre-existing conditions):